akshay772/action_detection_using_neural_network/README.md

 ### Need for improvement
 * Including pretrained glove vector embeddings to boost accuracy.
 * Increase the dataset, for deep learning large amount of data is required to boost accuracy.
-* Include K-fold cross validation in LSTM training module.s
+* Include K-fold cross validation in LSTM training module.